Public

 4. A Reflective Public Intellectual and Creative

-In short, people perceive you as a conscientious, resilient, and deeply thoughtful guide who challenges people to read critically, look inward honestly, and live in solidarity with the "other."
+Ultimately, I serve as a guide for those seeking to read critically, look inward honestly, and live in radical solidarity with others.

 Biblical Criticism & Theological Anthropology